19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) has committed an offence under this Act;

-(ii) has contravened any condition or restriction of a licence, or the business rules of a securities exchange, futures exchange, or designated clearing house, or the listing rules of a securities exchange; or
+(ii) has contravened any condition or restriction of a licence, or the business rules of a securities exchange, a futures exchange, a licensed trade repository or an approved clearing house, or the listing rules of a securities exchange; or

+[Act 34 of 2012 wef 01/08/2013]

 (iii) is about to do an act with respect to dealing in securities or trading in futures contracts that, if done, would be such an offence or contravention;

 (b) on the application of a securities exchange, it appears to the court that a person has contravened the business rules or listing rules of the securities exchange;

-(c) on the application of a futures exchange, it appears to the court that a person has contravened the business rules of the futures exchange; or
+(c) on the application of a futures exchange, it appears to the court that a person has contravened the business rules of the futures exchange;

+[Act 34 of 2012 wef 01/08/2013]

-(d) on the application of a designated clearing house, it appears to the court that a person has contravened the business rules of the designated clearing house,
+(d) on the application of an approved clearing house, it appears to the court that a person has contravened the business rules of the approved clearing house; or

+[Act 34 of 2012 wef 01/08/2013]

+(e) on the application of a licensed trade repository, it appears to the court that a person has contravened the business rules of the licensed trade repository,

+[Act 34 of 2012 wef 01/08/2013]

 the court may, without prejudice to any orders it would be entitled to make otherwise than under this section, make one or more of the following orders:

-(i) in the case of a persistent or continuing breach of this Act, or of any condition or restriction of a licence, or of any business rule of a securities exchange, futures exchange or clearing house, or any listing rule of a securities exchange an order restraining a person from carrying on business to deal in securities or trade in futures contracts, or acting as a representative of such a person, or from holding himself out as so carrying on business or so acting;
+(i) in the case of a persistent or continuing breach of this Act, or of any condition or restriction of a licence, or of any business rule of a securities exchange, a futures exchange, a licensed trade repository or an approved clearing house, or any listing rule of a securities exchange an order restraining a person from carrying on business to deal in securities or trade in futures contracts, or acting as a representative of such a person, or from holding himself out as so carrying on business or so acting;

+[Act 34 of 2012 wef 01/08/2013]

 (ii) an order restraining a person from acquiring, disposing of or otherwise dealing with any securities or trading in any futures contracts that are specified in the order;